joaquimgomez/joaquimgomez/README.md

 - 🔭 I’m currently working at CIT-UPC as a Web Developer and SysAdmin
 - ⚙️ I use daily: `.py`, `.html`, `.css`, `.js`
 - 💻 Ecosystem: I am an Apple fanboy and I can't help it.
 Linux is an alternative.
-If you use Windows I just should suggest you a change
+If you use Windows, I just should suggest you a change
 - 🌱 I’m currently learning NLP techniques
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: My friends say I'm half productivity and half sleep 💻😴